ohmybrew/ohmybrew.github.io/_posts/2017-06-29-reactive-vuejs-plugins.markdown

 ## Plugins & Reactivity

-[Plugins in Vue](https://vuejs.org/v2/guide/plugins.html), allow you to extract code into a re-usable module.
+[Plugins in Vue](https://vuejs.org/v2/guide/plugins.html), allow you to extract code into a reusable module.
 The plugins allow you to create global mixins, methods, properties, and more.
 It has the added benefit of keeping your code modularized, clean, and doesn't pollute your app's main instance.

 [Reactivity in Vue](https://vuejs.org/v2/guide/reactivity.html) is simply a way of describing something that watches for changes in state/data and reacts to it.
 Vue watches for changes in data, which in turn causes the component to re-render, showing the updated state.